Creative Food Ideas for your Child

-How to make meals interesting for your child?
+How to make mealtimes interesting for children?

 - If you’re introducing eggs for the first time, make it with interesting shapes and doll it up into faces to make the appearance more exciting for the child.
+Eggs are an important addition to a healthy menu for kids.

 - Mash your veggies and add it to familiar foods like rice, parathas, pasta, scrambled eggs, sandwiches, khichri, or other snacks.